 Our SGMs – depending on space availability – accept new members in the months of October and February each year.

-If you are interested in joining a group, please contact one of the facilitators.
-Any of the facilitators will be able to answer any questions you may have; however, if you have time constraints and have identified that a specific group is the best fit for your schedule, please contact the facilitator of that group.
+If you are interested in joining a group, please contact one of the facilitators listed below.
+Any of the facilitators will be able to answer questions you may have; however, if you have time constraints and have identified that a specific group is the best fit for your schedule, please contact the facilitator of that group.

 Before joining a group, new members are asked to meet with the group’s facilitator in advance of joining a group.
-This initial meeting provides you with an opportunity to learn more about how a particular SGM functions, review the Group’s Covenant, and to learn what is expected of those choosing to participate in the SGM program.
+This initial meeting provides an opportunity to learn more about how a particular SGM functions, review the Group’s Covenant, and to learn what is expected of those choosing to participate in the SGM program.